KubaRurak/TorrentClient/README.md

 1. Handling peer connections

 * Choking and unchoking: Peers may suddenly choke or unchoke the client.
 This necessitates the client to have a robust system in place to adapt its download strategy dynamically.
 If a peer chokes, the client needs to reassign that work to another peer if available.
-* Unpredictable Behavior: Peers may also behave unpredictably, disconnecting without warning or sending corrupt data.
+* Unpredictable behavior: Peers may also behave unpredictably, disconnecting without warning or sending corrupt data.
 The client must have mechanisms to detect and handle such behavior.

 2. Managing Multiple Connections